snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 ```

 For the moment we only give the pipeline the permissions to list, download and
-upload to the bucket, we created earlier.
+upload to the bucket, we created before.

 ```terraform
 resource "aws_codepipeline" "this" {